SKGleba/psp2fwtool/README.md

    - 'Create a EMMC image' will create a restore point in 'ux0:data/fwtool/fwrpoint.bin'
    - 'Restore the EMMC image' will flash the restore point from 'ux0:data/fwtool/fwrpoint.bin'

+## Additional PC Tools
+ - fstool is a filesystem tool that supports various operations on SCE formatted devices/dumps
+ - mkernie is a syscon update repacker/decryptor/encryptor/cfw-maker
+ - mksbls is a sbls manager (read, edit, create)
+ - mkmbr is a mbr manager (read, edit, create)

 ## Notes
- - This tool was written for firmwares 3.60-3.73, all device types.
+ - This tool was written for firmwares 3.60-3.74, all device types.
  - A list of known prebuilt firmware images can be found in nfo.txt
- - This tool currently does not support component updates
-   - It is recommended to not go below firmware 2.10 using fwtool.
- - fwtool has been extensively tested over the past two years, it should not cause any bricks
+ - fwtool has been extensively tested over the past three years, it should not cause any bricks
    - It is recommended to install images that include enso_ex v4+ for extra safety.